microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 * Converted Private Workbooks can support ARM templates
 * Converted Private Workbooks can support "Bring your own storage" (BYOS) feature
 * Converted Private Workbooks can be saved in region of your choice

+# How does this impact me?
+Private workbooks will be availbable in the Azure Portal until **June 30, 2021.**

+To continue using your Private Workbooks after June 30, 2021 **you will need to create a copy** before June 30, 2021 by using 'Save' or 'Save As' to make them Shared Workbooks.
+This will require you to select a subscription, resource group, and region where you have write access.

+This will not change where you find your workbook or the content of your workbook.
+Any new workbook you create hereafter will be Standard, Shared Workbooks.

 # How should you proceed?
 ### Identify Private Workbooks